-Throughout the years, I have watched new buildings change the skyline and of course, I was here when our skyline was forever altered in 01, on September 11.
+Throughout the years, I have watched new buildings change the skyline and of course, I was here when our skyline was forever altered on September 11, 2001.

 But, ah, the city.
 She has never left me.
-She will never abandoned me.
+She will never abandon me.
 She has never rejected me either.
 I can dream here.
-I can be me and seep into the sidewalks, create, write, be and be me because the city knows my secrets.
-She holds anonymity well and without the threat of any judgement because she never judges.
-She just stands tall and offers me a sense of warmth, like a welcomed price into an ever expanding and always changing castle.
+I can be me and seep into the sidewalks, create, write and be me because the city knows my secrets.
+She holds anonymity well and without the threat of any judgment because she never judges.
+She just stands tall and offers me a sense of warmth, like a welcomed prince into an ever expanding and always changing castle.

 And birds, they have come to me here too.
 I took pictures because I swore no one would ever believe me.
 But either way, the city believes in me.
 And so do you.